dhanasingh/examples/lite/examples/posenet/ios/README.md

 ![Structure diagram](https://storage.googleapis.com/download.tensorflow.org/models/tflite/screenshots/posenet_ios_diagram.png)

 #### Preprocessing
-While preprocessing, it converts camera input image to satisfy the model input specification.
+While preprocessing, it converts video input image to satisfy the model input specification.
 It crops the original image to have the same aspect ratio as the model input size.
 After that it resizes the cropped image to the model input size, and converts it to the required data type.